blazium-engine/blazium-docs/tutorials/2d/custom_drawing_in_2d.rst

 Example 1: drawing a custom shape
 ---------------------------------

-We will now use the custom drawing functionality of the Godot Engine to draw something that Godot doesn't provide functions for.
+We will now use the custom drawing functionality of the Blazium Engine to draw something that Godot doesn't provide functions for.
 We will recreate the Godot logo but with code- only using drawing functions.